ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 Basic level passwords are never enough to protect systems that support more than one user.

-When providing passwords to users, a suitably secure mechanism should be used.
-The level of protection used during distribution must match the sensitivity of information or resource for which the password controls access.
+When providing passwords to users, use a secure mechanism.
+The level of protection used for distribution must match the sensitivity of the information or resource for which the password controls access.

 If a password is ever entered incorrectly, a count should start.
-After at most 10 (ten) consecutive failed attempts at using the correct password, the account or system access must be locked.
+After at most 10 (ten) consecutive failed attempts at using the correct password, lock the account or system access.
 A successful use of the password resets the count to zero again.

-If a password lock occurs, a reset is required.
+If a password lock occurs, a reset is necessary.
 This requires action by the system administrator or MOJ Service Desk.
 The process should be the same as issuing the password for the first time.
-The main difference between the processes for first-time password and for password reset are that the account details are kept, to avoid losing any work.
+The main difference between the processes for first-time password and for password reset are that the account details are kept intact during the reset, to avoid losing any work.
 Checks ensure that an attacker cannot use the password reset process.

 All systems must check for redundant User IDs and accounts.
 Remove any redundant IDs or accounts.
 The [IT Security - Access Control Standard][acs] discusses the management and removal of accounts.

-If an individual loses their right to access a system, any common password they could use must be changed.
+If someone mustn't access a system any more, change any common password they might still use.

-Passwords must not be displayed or printed 'in the clear'.
+Never display or print passwords [in the clear](https://en.wikipedia.org/wiki/Plaintext).

-Passwords must not be stored within systems 'in the clear'.
-Instead, passwords are stored using a [hash value](https://en.wikipedia.org/wiki/Hash_function).
+Never store passwords in the clear.
+Instead, store them using a [hash value](https://en.wikipedia.org/wiki/Hash_function).
 The strength of the hashing algorithm is proportional to the [classification][gcs] of the system or data the password protects.
 Use the [IA Implementation Guide No. 3 User Authentication Systems][uas] to determine the appropriate level of hashing.

 ### Things to remember

 - Don't use the same password for accessing two or more different systems.
 - Don't tell anyone your password or share your access credentials.
 - Don't write down your password.
-- Don't store the password in a system that can be accessed using that password.
+- Don't store the password in the same system accessed by using that password.
 - Don't use someone else's account details to access a system.
 - Don't let someone else see any part of your credentials when you access a system.